vincent-picaud/NLS_Solver.jl/docs/src/nonlinear_regressions.md

 ## Solve the problem

-Now we solve the problem in as we have done for [Bound constrained nonlinear least squares](@ref bc_nls_pb).
+Now we solve the problem as we have done for [Bound constrained nonlinear least squares](@ref bc_nls_pb).

 The problem dimensions are: